 - All groups are assigned an email address which follows the format: email@example.com.
 By default, anyone with a UW-Madison Office 365 account can send a message/email to the group - this can be managed within the settings of the group.

 - By default, when new Office 365 Groups are created in Outlook, the default subscription option will be set to receive all group emails in the inbox.
 Group owners and members can change this setting at any time.

 - If you are member of a group (which is enabled for mail delivery to every member of the group) and send a message to the group, you will not receive this message into your mailbox.
 It will only be visible in your "Sent Items" folder.
 This is expected behavior.
-If you want the message to also be delivered to your mailbox, add your address to the To/Cc/Bcc field.
-You also have the option to view the message within the Group conversation list.
+To manage this behavior, follow steps outlined in Receive a copy of email you send to a group section below.

 - Service Accounts can be members of a group, but they will only have access to the shared Inbox and shared Calendar features of the group.
-They won't get the document library, Planner or any of the other capabilities/features of the group.
+They won't get the document library, Planner, Teams, or any of the other capabilities/features of the group.